yourdash-app/yourdash/README.md

  - ### 💻 Starting the development servers
-    - to start the web client development server use this command in the project root folder ` yarn dev
+    - to start the web client development server use this command in the project root folder ` yarn dev:client
       `

+    - to start the instance(server) development server use this command in the project root folder ` yarn dev:server
+      `

-    - to start the instance / server development server use this command in the /server/ folder ` yarn dev
+    - to start the client and instance development server use this command in the project root folder ` yarn dev:fs
       `

 ## ℹ️ other information